-Steven Couch, MD, is an assistant professor of ophthalmology and visual sciences.
+Steven Couch, MD, is an associate professor of ophthalmology and visual sciences.
 His areas of interest include thyroid eye disease, ocular oncology and eyelid/orbital tumors, orbital inflammation, cosmetic eyelid and facial surgery, eyelid malpositions, post-traumatic deformities and ophthalmic reconstructive surgery.

 Dr. Couch sees patients at: